BabylonJS/OldDocumentationSite/content/tutorials/01_Play_Pen/Materials.md

 * **Transparency** (alpha channel)

 Alpha compositing and transparency in general can be a bit complex.
-A specific article about that can be found [here](page.php?p=25100).
 You might also want to read [the wikipedia page about it](http://en.wikipedia.org/wiki/Alpha_compositing).
 You will encounter even more uses for it when you enjoy the BabylonJS particle system, and BabylonJS sprites system.

  Alpha transparency, written in percent (%), can be applied to a material in this way:
 ```javascript